 As shown in a 2017 survey published by the Cruise Lines International Association (CLIA), a trade body for the tourism sector, only approximately 19 people each year fall into the ocean from cruise ships.
 But why does it happen?

 How Does Someone Fall Overboard From A Cruise Ship?

-Since cruise ships are normally reinforced with high railings to keep people from falling, a man overboard situation is highly unlikely unless the individual willfully climbed onto the railings or somewhere else they should never have been.
+Since cruise ships are normally reinforced with high railings to keep people from falling, a man overboard situation is highly unlikely unless the individual willfully climbs onto the railings or somewhere else they should never have been.

 Modern cruise ships typically have railings that are at least 45 inches high on cabin balconies and on open-air decks.
-Thus true accidental falls are rare.
+Thus, true accidental falls are rare.

 In truth, studies have revealed that the majority of persons who “fall” off ships do so deliberately.